-The SENDCo at Our Lady and St Patrick's is Rachel O'Sullivan.
+The SENDCo at Our Lady and St Patrick's is Rachel O'Sullivan (Currently on MAT leave and being covered by Mrs Jane Day).
 She is a qualified and experienced teacher who also belongs to the senior leadership team and works alongside teachers at the school to support children with any level of need or difficulty.

 It is the responsibility of each teacher to review and assess the progress of all the pupils in their class.
 The SENDCo, alongside other members of the senior leadership team, monitors the progress of these pupils during pupil progress meetings with the teachers on at least a termly basis, and ensures that additional provision is put in place for any child that needs it.
 We will notice that a child is not making progress or has a significantly greater difficulty in learning than the majority of their class.
 Concerns may be raised by staff about difficulties with social interaction or communication.
-Parents or professionals may tell us of concerns or diffucities.
+Parents or professionals may tell us of concerns or difficulties.